 Rosenfeld Injury Lawyers LLC is a leading personal injury law firm in Chicago due to our commitment to our clients’ needs and an understanding of the laws that protect their interests.
 We take the time to investigate and reconstruct the events leading up to each accident so that we can hold the responsible parties responsible in the most effective manner possible.

-If you have been injured and have questions about your case, we invite you to contact us today to be connected with one of our award winning Chicago motorcycle accident attorneys.
+If you have been injured and have questions about your case, we invite you to contact us today to be connected with an award-winning Chicago Motorcycle Accident Lawyer from Rosenfeld Injury Lawyers.
 We will review your case free of charge and with no need for an immediate commitment and promise that our services will never cost you anything unless we are able to secure compensation on your behalf.